-As of December 31, 2005, executive and non-executive directors collectively owned 1,730 shares of our common stock, and our executive officers, excluding our chairman, our president and chief executive officer, and chief audit executive owned 11,044 shares of our common stock.
+As of March 31, 2007, executive and non-executive directors collectively owned 2,525 shares of our common stock, and our executive officers, excluding our chairman, our president and chief executive officer, and chief audit executive owned 9,287 shares of our common stock.

-Other than as set forth above, no other person or entity known by us to be acting in concert, directly or indirectly, jointly or separately, owned 5.0% or more of the outstanding shares of our common stock or exercised control or could exercise control over us as of December 31, 2005.
+Other than as set forth above, no other person or entity known by us to be acting in concert, directly or indirectly, jointly or separately, owned 5.0% or more of the outstanding shares of our common stock or exercised control or could exercise control over us as of December 31, 2006.

 In December 2003, we purchased 27,423,761 shares of our common stock in the Korean government's auction of the shares that it had owned.
 In June 2005, we disposed of all of these shares in an over-the-market transaction.
-With respect to the remaining shares that we own, we cannot exercise any voting rights with respect to those shares pursuant to Korean law.
+With respect to any shares that we own, we cannot exercise any voting rights with respect to those shares pursuant to Korean law.